-We are indeed in a golden age of television.
+We are indeed in a golden age of television, and we owe much of it to the dedicated efforts of showrunners.
 Just think of all the TV series that have been recommended but are still on your to-watch list because there just is not enough time in the day to get through them all.
 It’s almost impossible to see everything you’ve been told is amazing!
 But what if you don’t just love watching wonderful TV series?
 What if you want to run your own one day?
-If you love screenwriting and the idea of producing and overseeing the day-to-day operations of a television show, you might just have a future as a showrunner.
+If you love screenwriting and the idea of producing and overseeing the day-to-day operations of a television show, you might just want to become a showrunner.

-- What background or experience do I need to become a showrunner?
+- What experience do you need to become a showrunner?

 - How long does it take to become a showrunner?

 - What makes a showrunner successful?

 - What types of projects can a showrunner work on?